 Daytrip from Udaipur: Jain temples of Ranakpur

-The most marvelous Jain temple we have seen so far was the one in Ranakpur in the Aravali hills, surrounded by dense, green forests.
+The most spectacular Jain temple we have seen so far was the one in Ranakpur in the Aravali hills, surrounded by dense, green forests.
 The architectural brilliance of the buildings left us speechless.

 The main temple is a huge, white, 3-story marble structure.
 The stone came from Makrana, where the materials of the Taj Mahal also originate from.
-The temple has 1440 pillars, all with different, very elaborated, fine carvings.
-Its domes and ceilings have also beautiful marble ornaments.
+The temple has 1440 pillars, all with different, very elaborated, fine carving.
+Its´ domes and ceilings also have beautiful marble ornaments.